FinleyOfTheWoods/PrideTags/README.md

 # PrideTags

-PrideTags is a Minecraft Fabric mod designed to help players express their identity in-game.
-It allows server administrators and players to manage and display pronouns and customize colors for player tags.
+PrideTags is a Minecraft Fabric mod that helps players express their identity in-game.
+It allows server administrators and players to manage and display pronouns and customise player tag colours.

 ## Features

 *   **Pronoun Display**: Configurable system to display pronouns (e.g., He/Him, They/Them, She/Her, Neopronouns) for players.
-*   **Color Customization**: Support for customizing tag colors via `PrideTagsColourConfig`.
+*   **Colour Customisation**: Support for customising tag colours via `PrideTagsColourConfig`.
 *   **Persistence**: Configurations are automatically saved and loaded during the server lifecycle.
 *   **Commands**: In-game commands to manage teams and tags.